 The flowers themselves were their ‘Wild About You’ * bouquet which was a pink and red arrangement largely made up of roses and lillies.
 Which happen to be two of my favourite flowers! 🌹

 One of the great things about The Flower Shops is that each of their bouquets is delivered with a guaranteed 7-day freshness.
 My own bouquet was delivered 5 days ago now and it still looks vibrant and smells beautfiul.
 I have them displayed on my kitchen windowsill and the smell easily follows me down the hallway, without being overpowering.

-But if you’re not completely satisfied with your order, ‘The Flower Shops’ network will resend fresh flowers or refund your money, whichever you prefer.
+If you’re not completely satisfied with your order for any reason, ‘The Flower Shops’ network will resend fresh flowers, or refund your money, whichever you prefer.
 Which, I think, is great customer service. 😊